saneef/qgen/README.md

 ## Contributing

-This package is uses [semantic-release](https://github.com/semantic-release/semantic-release) for automatically releasing.
+This package uses [semantic-release](https://github.com/semantic-release/semantic-release) for automatic releases.
 For it to work, make sure the commit messages are in [this format](https://github.com/semantic-release/semantic-release#default-commit-message-format).

 ## Tips & Tricks